millipedia/MillcoUtils/README.md

 # Things it does so far.

-## Nonce

-Adds a nonce property to your page which you can add to your CSP and then inline script / styles.

-    $page->nonce

-	or

-	$mu->nonce

 ## Edit bar

 Adds an edit link and link to the page tree to front end pages for logged in users.
 Superusers also get a link to edit the template.
 This behaves in a simlar fashion to Bernhard's RockFrontend edit bar.
 You can set the inital position of the toolbar in admin now (it can be dragged when editing a page as well.)